GalenAltaiir/simple-public-booking-system/readme.md

 For example: $r->addRoute('GET', '/about', [AboutController::class, 'show']);
 Then create relevant controller and view files.

-DotEnv: A simple package to handle environment variables.
+DotEnv: A simple package to handle serverside environment variables.
 To add new environment variables, add them to the .env file and access them using $_ENV('VARIABLE_NAME').

-DIY Blade: A very hacky and simple implementation of blade to handle views, with a few directives that never ended up being used (like @if, @foreach, etc).
-All views are located in public/views directory.

 ### Methods

 #### Helpers.php

 Helpers::View($view, $data = []) - Renders a view with data, usage identical to Laravel's view() method.
-Helpers::response->json() - Returns a JSON response with the provided data, saves a bit of realestate when returning data.
+Helpers::response->json() - Returns a JSON response with the provided data.

 #### Database.php